Privacy Policy

 Under the GDPR, we must always have a lawful basis for using personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.
 Your personal data will be used for the following purposes:

-• Managing your subscription Supplying our products or services to you.
+- Providing and managing your Account: Managing your premium subscription and access to exclusive digital content.
 Your personal details are required in order for us to enter into a contract with you.
-Once you have ordered a subscription from us, we are contractually bound to service that subscription.
+Once you have subscribed to our premium services, we are contractually bound to provide that access.
 Without your personal information, it would not be possible to fulfil that contract.

-• Readers Bulletin If you are a current or previous subscriber to Powerboat & RIB, either print or digital edition, and supplied your email address, you will be sent our Readers Bulletin by email.
+- Platform Newsletter: If you are a current or previous subscriber to our digital platform, and supplied your email address, you will be sent our platform newsletter [Reader’s Bulletin] by email.
 Your email data is processed for this purpose on the legal basis of Legitimate Interest.
-This email is designed to support your readership, highlighting specific articles, features, news, events or offers.
+This email is designed to support your membership, highlighting specific content, features, news, events or exclusive offers.
 You can unsubscribe at the bottom of any email at any time.

-• Trade Powerboat & RIB will supply our Readers Bulletin to all trade personnel associated with Powerboat & RIB, including advertisers, suppliers, trades.
+- Industry Communications: We may supply platform updates and industry news to trade personnel associated with the boating industry, including partners, suppliers, and industry professionals.
 Your email data is processed for this purpose on the legal basis of Legitimate Interest.
 You can unsubscribe at the bottom of any email at any time.

-• Analysing your use of our Site and gathering feedback to enable us to continually improve our Site and your user experience.
-To compile statistical data on user activity on our Site.
-(See above ‘Other information we collect).
+- Analysing your use of our Platform: Gathering feedback to enable us to continually improve our platform and your user experience.
+To compile statistical data on user activity on our platform and website using privacy-first analytics (Fathom Analytics) and supplementary analytics tools (Google Analytics).

-• Lawful marketing – With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and/or telephone or post with information, news, and offers on our products or services.
+- Lawful marketing: With your permission and/or where permitted by law, we may also use your personal data for marketing purposes, which may include contacting you by email and/or telephone or post with information, news, and offers on our premium services, special content, or exclusive member benefits.
 You will not be sent any unlawful marketing or spam, we will only send you information of legitimate interest.
 We will always work to fully protect your rights and comply with our obligations under the GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003, and you will always have the opportunity to unsubscribe at the bottom of any email at any time.

 How Long Will You Keep My Personal Data?